 In both cases, clicking on the plus icon takes you to the Advanced Translation Editor, where you’ll see the translations automatically filled in.
 You can review and accept the automatic translations.
 If you prefer to translate by yourself, you can click the Undo translation button.
 This also gives you back the translation credits.

 If you have the WPML Multilingual Blog account, you don’t have access to the Translation Management feature that allows you to send content for translation or use the Advanced Translation Editor.

 In this case, you can only use manual translation for your Gutenberg-designed content:

 - Create or edit the page in the default language.

 - Click the plus button in the Language section of the Gutenberg editor’s sidebar.

-- Recreate the same page using the selected language in all blocks.
+- Recreate the same page in the secondary language.

 WordPress Block Editor allows you to save any content block and reuse it later in other pages.
 WPML allows you to easily translate these reusable blocks.